llayman/llayman.github.io/_pages/about.md

 ##### 2. Sector-Programmable Touchpad Interface
 Laptop touchpads are ubiquitous and have the potential to serve as context-aware button interface based on tap coordinates.
 This project will work with an external sponsor to implement an existing patent.
-- Write a native desktop application for Windows (C#) or MacOS (Swift) that recognizes location taps on a touchpad and allows the user to bind the taps to specific commands depending on context.
+- Write a native desktop application for MacOS (Swift) that recognizes location taps on a touchpad and allows the user to bind the taps to specific commands depending on context.
 - **Open to**: Undergraduate DIS or MSCSIS capstone..
 - **Requirements**: Strong object-oriented programming skills required.
 Familiarity with C# or Swift preferred.
 - [I'm interested!](mailto:laymanl@uncw.edu?subject=Sector-Programmable Touchpad Interface)